BOOK REVIEW: Gregg Shotwell (2011). Autoworkers Under the Gun: A Shop-Floor View of the End of the American Dream. Haymarket.

 The middle-class dream is as dead as the deer that I see spattered on the highway everyday…There is only a working class, and we – however special we may feel – all work in the same demoralized place, under the same relentless pressure to sacrifice our lives for the success of a godless corporation.”

-• that the only say workers get is finding more ways to deepen their exploitation
+- the only say that workers get is finding new ways to deepen their exploitation

-• that predatory capitalism will steal everything you ever earn.
+- predatory capitalism will steal everything you ever earn

 Now we know that bosses will scheme to put union bureaucrats in their pockets and make them tools of management.
 Now we know that self-serving union officials will betray their members and castrate their unions in exchange for company bribes.

 Now we know that government, corporations and union heads collaborate to degrade the working class.